If you wish to pursue MBA in Europe - here are some facts that may interest you -

 According to the yearly QS TopMBA.com Jobs and Salary Trends Report released recently, the employment market for MBAs in Western Europe is on the rise and pay cheques are amongst the highest in the world.
+There are many top colleges in world for MBA.

 A 2012 Graduate Management Admissions Council (GMAC) Geographic Trend Report for Europe points towards an increase in MBA applications to Europe.
 In fact students across the USA are also looking to do an MBA in Europe.